-- a.
-A student shall be placed on Academic Probation, at the time of their academic standing assessment, if he or she: - i. has an ECGPA of less than 1.6 at the end of the winter term; - ii. returns to studies after having previously been Required to Withdraw.
-The academic standing "Placed on Academic Probation" shall be placed on the student's transcript. - b.
-A student under Academic Probation must follow a special program for the next Engineering Session: - i.
-Students having an ECGPA < 1.3 must repeat all courses in their previous Engineering Session for which they obtained a grade less than C-. - ii.
-Students with 1.3 ≤ECGPA <1.6, or students returning to studies after being previously Required to Withdraw, must repeat courses specified by the Associate Dean, in consultation with the program chair for the department in which the student is registered. - iii.
-The Associate Dean, in consultation with the program chair for the department in which the student is registered, may also specify additional probationary conditions to improve the chances of student success, in their program.
+In all above cases the academic standing "Placed on Academic Probation" shall be placed on the student's transcript.

+- b.
+A student under Academic Probation must follow a special program for the next Engineering Session: - Students placed on academic probation under Regulation 10a must repeat courses specified by the Associate Dean, in consultation with the Undergraduate Chair for the academic plan in which the student is registered. - ii.
+The Associate Dean, in consultation with the Undergraduate Chair for the academic plan in which the student is registered, may also specify additional probationary conditions to improve the chances of student success in their program.
 The total course load for this session must not exceed the AUs prescribed for that year of the program. - c.
-Any student who is placed on Academic Probation and who fulfills all of their Academic Probation conditions at the time of their next academic standing assessment shall be released from Academic Probation. - d.
-If a student is Required to Withdraw at the time of their academic standing assessment but is currently taking a Spring/Summer course at Queen's University, he/she may complete the term-length course in which he/she is enrolled, but is then required to withdraw at the end of the term.
+Any student who is placed on Academic Probation and who fulfills all of their Academic Probation conditions at the time of their next academic standing assessment shall be released from Academic Probation and will be considered in 'good academic standing'. - d.
+Students on Academic Probation will only be considered for release from probation if they have taken a minimum of 12 units since their previous assessment.